Surround yourself with diversity. Surround yourself with UW-La Crosse.

 Advises the Dean of the College of Liberal Studies on matters of diversity affecting the College and facilitates the development of curriculum, teaching, research, and service on diversity issues.

 Eagle Equity Inclusivity Initiative (no website; email Will Van Roosenbeek to inquire)

 Promotes equality for gay, lesbian, bisexual, transgender, intersex, queer people and their allies.
 Eagle Equity is made up of faculty, staff, and community members.

 Hate Response Team (HRT)

 Dedicated to building a hate free community at UW-L through prevention, anticipation, response and restoration.
 By education and outreach, the team acknowledges and responds to hate incidents as well as supports the personal growth of all students, faculty and staff, while striving to create a safer space and improve campus life.

 Assesses disability needs, designs and promotes the implementation of accommodation procedures and policies and other disability related functions on campus, and promotes awareness of disability related concerns.

-Joint Minority Affairs Committee (JMAC)
+Joint Multicultural Affairs Committee (JMAC)

 Organization of Campus Women (OCW)